Base64 Encode/Decode

 Common use cases

-- Decode the payload segment of a JWT token to inspect its claims.
+- Decode the payload segment of a JWT to read its claims without a dedicated decoder.

-- Work with data URIs by encoding small assets to embed in HTML or CSS.
+- Build a small data URI by encoding a short snippet for embedding in HTML or CSS.

 How Base64 Encode/Decode keeps your data private